CryschelleTateTennyson/CryschelleTateTennyson.GitHub.io/hospital.md

 - My analysis journey started with cleaning the data to ensure it was accurate and usable.
 For instance, I noticed that some columns had incorrect data types, which I corrected.
 For example, I changed the "time_in_hospital" variable from a string to an integer, allowing for proper calculations.
 <img src="images/H1.jpg?raw=true"/>
 <img src="images/H2.jpg?raw=true"/>
 - I then summarized the data to get a clearer picture of patients and their hospital experiences.
-Summary information from the health table:
+Summary information from the health table shows that the table has 101,766 patients, 73 medical specialties, 136,339 procedures, 4,385,671 lab procedures, and 1,630,479 medications:
 <img src="images/H3.jpg?raw=true"/>
-- Summary information from the demographics table:
+- Summary information from the demographics table shows that the table has 71,518 patinets, 6 races, and 10 age groups:
 <img src="images/H4.jpg?raw=true"/>
 - After that, I created a histogram to understand patient stay durations better.
 <img src="images/H5.jpg?raw=true"/>